 There are quite literally hundreds of clever ways to make money online.
 From taking online surveys, to renting or selling your old clothes, flipping your iPhone to someone in a different country, and even buying low-cost products locally, just to resell them for a higher price on Amazon.
 There’s truly no shortage of unique ways to make money online.

-Sounds amazing, right?
-It is.
-But, before we dive in, I need to address the elephant in the room...
+Before we dive into this guide, I need to address the elephant in the room…

 There’s no such thing as an online get-rich quick scheme.

-Most of the quick ways people talk about when it comes to making money online are not true businesses.
+Most of the “quick” and “easy” ways people talk about when it comes to making money online—are not true businesses.

 Sure, some of them may be good for creating a few hundred or even thousand dollars in one-time revenue.
 But they’re not going to help you unlock financial freedom and achieve complete control of your lifestyle.

-The internet has opened up so many opportunities to entrepreneurs and forward-thinking workers.
+The Internet has opened up so many opportunities to entrepreneurs and forward-thinking workers to make money online.
 But it’s also opened up considerable competition.

 Don’t get me wrong, there are still a lot of great opportunities to make money online today.
 It’s that the most common ideas have been picked through a lot more than they were a few years ago.
 To stand out you need to be smart, look for the best opportunities, and be unique in the ways you approach making money online.
 And I’m here to help.